 Your local GP practice

-A GP is a local family doctor.
+A General Practioner (GP) is a local family doctor.
 GPs deal with a whole range of health problems.
 They also provide health education, offer advice on smoking and diet, run clinics, give vaccinations and carry out simple surgical operations.
-You need to register with a GP so you can see the GP when you are sick.
+You need to register with a local GP practice so you can see the GP when you are sick.

 GPs usually work in practices as part of a team that includes nurses, healthcare assistants, practice managers, receptionists and other staff.
 Practices also work closely with other healthcare professionals, such as health visitors, midwives, mental health services and social care services.

 If your GP cannot deal with a problem, then you'll usually be referred to a hospital for tests, treatment, or to see a consultant with specialist knowledge.